 We are originally from the UK, working and living in France as Property Guardian's.
-We bought part of a dis-used dairy farm 3 years ago and are renovating it.
-We are both middle aged, love the outdoor life and are Gardeners by trade, but have a varied background.
-My passion is the garden.
+We bought part of a dis-used dairy farm several years ago and are renovating.
+We are both middle aged, love the outdoor life, animals and are Gardeners by trade, but have a varied background.
+My passion is the garden and rescuing dogs!

 Ed has been a Landscaper/Gardener/Farmer/in security all his working life.

 I have trained in different occupations - Vet nurse/Personal Fitness Trainer/livery stable manager/massuesse and so on.
 I I have many hobbies, and volunteer at the local dog refuge.

 Ed likes to shoot (targets, not animals) and is multi skilled in most aspects of renovations and running and sheep care are his main hobbies.
 We also enjoy films and he loves Star Trek!!